Personal Tax -> Dividend tax credits -> Non-eligible Dividend Tax Credit

-Non-eligible dividends, also known as regular, ordinary, or small business dividends, are any dividends issued by a Canadian corporation, public or private, which are not eligible for the enhanced dividend tax credit.
+Non-eligible dividends, also known as regular, ordinary, or small business dividends, are any dividends issued by a Canadian corporation, public or private, which are not eligible for the eligible dividend tax credit.

 The non-eligible dividend tax credit rate is used for dividends received by individuals from Canadian-controlled private corporations (CCPCs), to the extent that their income is subject to tax at the small business rate.
-A portion of dividends from large public corporations may also be classified as not being eligible for the enhanced dividend tax credit and would therefore be classified as non-eligible dividends.
+A portion of dividends from large public corporations may also be classified as being non-eligible dividends.

-When an individual receives non-eligible dividends, the amount included in taxable income in 2018 is 116% of the actual dividend.
-The additional 16% is referred to as the gross-up.
-The gross-up is further reduced to 15% for 2019 and later years.
+The amount included in taxable income for non-eligible dividends in 2019 and later years is 115% of the actual dividend.
+The additional 15% is referred to as the gross-up.

 Contrary to what was presented in the Liberal Platform, the Federal 2016 Budget left the small business tax rate, non-eligible dividend gross-up and tax credit at 2016 rates.
 However, on October 16, 2017, the Department of Finance announced that the small business tax rate would be reduced to 10% effective January 1, 2018 , and to 9% effective January 1, 2019.